patriciogonzalezvivo/openVis16/01-how_I_am.md

 [mapzen.com](http://mapzen.com) | [@mapzen](https://twitter.com/mapzen)

 Note:
-...working at Mapzen as a graphic engineer.
-I work at Mapzen as a graphic engineer, doing this kind of work...
+I working at Mapzen as a graphic engineer.

 --

 <img src='imgs/labels05.gif' style='max-width: 40%;'> <img src='imgs/labels03.gif' style='max-width: 60%;'>

 [Experiments on **3D Labels** (C++)](https://vimeo.com/107190391)

+Note:
+this are some of some personal project I have done there the last year an a half

 --